immich-app/immich/docs/docs/administration/postgres-standalone.md

-# Preparing up a standalone Postgres server
+# Preparing a pre-existing Postgres server

 ## Specifying the connection URL